FlatTek/misc-tools/menu/README.md

 ## Installation

-To get started with the menu system, simply place the scripts in a directory that is in your PATH... preferrably ~/bin .
+To get started with the menu system, simply place the script in a directory that is in your PATH... preferrably ~/bin .

 The first time you run the script it will make a directory in your home directory called `.menu` and create a sample menu file for you to get started.